 Pack your bags and get ready for the adventure of a lifetime through Guatemala!
 Your journey begins in the charming colonial towns where you will meet the friendly local people, explore the city before embarking on a unique Glamping Trek passing through breathtaking scenery, indigenous markets, churches and volcanoes.
 Experience Mayan traditions and ceremonies, and explore ancient archeological sites with the insight only a private guide can give.
-These adventures will showcase the best of the country and offer a unique cultural immersion of the beautiful country!
+These adventures will showcase the best of Guatemala, and offer a unique, culturally immersive perspective of the beautiful country!

 Welcome to Guatemala!
 Upon arrival at the airport in Guatemala City, you will be greeted by a local representative and transferred to your hotel in the charming city of Antigua.
 This journey will take approximately 45 minutes.
 (This service is on a private basis.)

 Antigua is among the world’s best conserved colonial cities in the Americas.
 It is a magic and captivating small town that makes you feel time might have stopped 300 years ago.
 From its colonial architecture to its beautiful surroundings; strolling through town on the cobblestone streets, you will experience the splendors of ancient times!
 A few things you will find are art galleries and exhibits, coffee shops, amazing cuisine, cute little bars and much more.